 HAMBURG 2 (Room 112)

-If Hamburg was to be the City where the Beatles honed their stage act then the Cavern in Liverpool is seen as their spiritual home, where they played more than any other venue.
-The Cavern was where they were ultimately ‘discovered’ by their svengali, manager Brian Epstein in November 1961.
+If Hamburg was where The Beatles honed their stage act, then The Cavern in Liverpool is their spiritual home, where they played more than any other venue.
+The Cavern was where they were ultimately ‘discovered’ by their manager, Brian Epstein, in November 1961.

 Artwork © Shannon